 - Once the gravel has been loaded.
 Slowly pour the determined amount of resin into the tank.
 Try to keep it as level as possible. - Flush the tank opening with water to clean resin beads from the top of the tank.
 Then, remove the cap, plug, rag or tape from the distributor pipe.
 Apply a light coat of approved lubricating silicone to the top edge of the pipe.
-(DO NOT USE PETROLIUM LUBRICANTS, ie. Vaseline) - Finish filling the tank with water, up to the top.
-This will eliminate air space and prevent excessive air - head pressure when the water conditioner is pressurized. - 8.
-Once completed, lubircate the o-ring and carefully install the control valve being careful not to cross thread the valve into the tank, do not overtighten. - 9.
+(DO NOT USE PETROLIUM LUBRICANTS, ie. Vaseline) - 7.
+Finish filling the tank with water, up to the top.
+This will eliminate air space and prevent excessive air head pressure when the water conditioner is pressurized. - 8.
+Once completed, lubricate the o-ring and carefully install control valve, then secure the top flange. - 9.
 Keep power off until final checkout procedure is completed.